 Any B&W print is ok – photographs, drawings, halftones, anything that uses only K (process black) in the design.
 In Photoshop, this would be grayscale mode.

 You can upgrade your label art (additional charges apply) if you can’t make something work in the colors listed above.

 FULL COLOR (CMYK) PRINT — You print any image you want on the labels.
 But — two very important notes: 1.
 We do not recommend any sort of rich black combination on labels — blacks should always be only 100% K on record labels.
 2. While we totally understand the desire to match label art with jacket art, please just keep in mind that labels will change in color after baking and pressing onto records, so it is nearly impossible to get them to match up with jacket artwork precisely.

-SILVER OR GOLD AND BLACK LABELS — You can print Silver (pms877) or gold (pms873) on a black backdrop; OR black on a silver or gold backdrop.
+SILVER and BLACK LABELS — You can print Silver (pms877) on a black backdrop; OR black on a silver or gold backdrop.
 Please note that these metallic inks work best for text and very simple logos — we do not recommend art that incorporates halftones/texture with metallic inks, because they are very susceptible to smearing.